 Personal Injury- Pedestrian Injured by Motor Vehicle—August of 2017

-Plaintiff, an Oak Park resident, a few weeks ago was crossing an Oak Park intersection when struck by a truck that failed to keep a proper lookout.
+Plaintiff, an Oak Park resident, was crossing an Oak Park intersection when struck by a truck that failed to keep a proper lookout.
 Plaintiff suffered a significant head injury, shattered wrist and required reconstructive knee surgery.

 Premises Liability –Parking Garage Pedestrian Collision– June of 2017

 Plaintiffs, husband and wife, while walking to their car from leaving the hospital, entered the parking garage attached to a hospital, and were struck by an elderly disoriented driver with impaired vision who was trying to proceed up the ramp.
 The parking garage had no designated pedestrian walkways and failed to provide adequate signage.
 Plaintiff suffered a significant leg and ankle displaced fracture that required prosthetic implantation.

 Premises Liability – Apartment Building Explosion (Complaint filed May, 2017)

 Plaintiff, a young man and father, had moved into an apartment building for less than 24 hours when a gas explosion erupted and caused a devastating fire that was reported on various news media outlets.
 Defendant Gas Company had been called to fix a gas leak at the apartment building hours before the explosion due to the smell of gas but failed to inspect and identify the gas leak properly.
 Plaintiff sustained 2nd-4th degree burns over 27% of his body.

 Premises Liability (Complaint filed February 2017)

 Plaintiff was a tenant of Defendant’s apartment building.
 Plaintiff fell on the only stairway that lead in and out of the building.
 The stairway had no handrail or carpet and was poorly lit.
 Plaintiff suffered a fractured ankle.